Morocco: Sport

 Football is the country's most popular sport, popular among the urban youth in particular.
 In 1986, Morocco became the first Arab and African country to qualify for the second round of the FIFA World Cup.
-Morocco hosted the Africa Cup of Nations in 1988 and will host it again in 2025 after original host Guinea was stripped from hosting rights due to inadequacy of hosting preparations.
+Morocco hosted the Africa Cup of Nations in 1988 and in 2025, where they were controversially awarded recognised as champions after CAF overturned an initial defeat to Senegal, awarding Morocco a 3–0 victory by walkover.
 Morocco was originally scheduled to host the 2015 Africa Cup of Nations, but refused to host the tournament on the scheduled dates because of fears over the Ebola outbreak on the continent.
-Morocco made six attempts to host the FIFA World Cup but lost five times to the United States, France, Germany, South Africa and a Canada–Mexico–United States joint bid, however Morocco will co-host it in 2030 along with Portugal and Spain having finally won the bid in their sixth attempt.
+Morocco is set to co-host the FIFA World Cup in 2030 along with Portugal and Spain having finally won the bid in their sixth attempt.
 In 2022, Morocco became the first African and Arab team to reach the semifinals and finished 4th in the tournament.